 He is ICCE's Chair of Examinations.
 He has previously Chaired the ICCE Undergraduate Learning and Teaching Committee and led 'Student Voice' within the department.

-He has been a guest lecturer at New York University delivering sessions in the Clive Davies Institute of Recorded Music (Tisch School of the Arts) and the Steinhardt School of Culture, Education and Human Development (NYU London).
+He has also worked internationally, having been a guest lecturer at New York University -delivering sessions in the Clive Davies Institute of Recorded Music (Tisch School of the Arts) and the Steinhardt School of Culture, Education and Human Development (NYU London) - and as an external academic advisor at Kristiania University of Applied Sciences in Oslo, Norway.

 He teaches both optional and compulsory modules across the following programmes of study (among others):